leapmotion/os-controls/src/components/library/README.md

   is replaced by SceneGraph) and perhaps use an AffineTransform<DIM> class instead.
 - Abstracting the choice of a particular linear algebra library (Eigen in our case) out.
-  This will require some prototyping and code review.
-- Determine if exception safety is a good enough reason to include GLShaderBindingScopeGuard, otherwise get rid of it.
-- Color -- RGB<T> and RGBA<T> (but do HSV<T> and HSVA<T> later)
+  This will require some prototyping and code review. x Determine if exception safety is a good enough reason to include GLShaderBindingScopeGuard, otherwise get rid of it.
+It has been decided that exception safety, along with a uniformized resource binding/unbinding convention is a good enough reason to have this. x Color -- RGB<T> and RGBA<T> (but do HSV<T> and HSVA<T> later)
+- All color unit tests should pass (some are currently disabled).
 - Unit tests (this depends on SDLController or whatever is needed to create a GL context;
   could also make an interface for that purpose -- perhaps that "make me a GL context" interface would be useful in the GL core component?).